 PS - note the mass of hair sitting just in front of Serena.

 In order to not disturb the rest of the section, we waited until the close of the inning to pick up our stuff and relocate to our real seats.
-From several rows up, we could still hear her bubblehead voice bellyaching, so we snapped a photo of her following her 4,000th selfie with a friend:
+From several rows up, we could still hear her bubblehead voice bellyaching, so we snapped a photo of her taking her 4,000th selfie:

 Here's the view from our legit seats:

-During the 5th inning, we spotted the Pirate Parrot (stupidest name ever) in the lower level in right center field, mingling with fans.
-Since the tour guide advised us to sample a sandwich from the Primanti Brothers (a supposed local traditional fare) and it was around the time we typically eat our third lunch of the day, we figured that we'd meet Pirate Parrot and grab a sandwich while we were at it.
-The concourses, for some reason, were so packed with slow moving drunk people that by the time we bumped into Pirate Parrot, he'd already reached left field.
+During the 5th inning, we spotted the Pirates' mascot in the lower level in right center field, mingling with fans.
+Since the tour guide advised us to sample a sandwich from the Primanti Brothers stand (a supposed local traditional fare) and it was around the time we typically eat our third lunch of the day, we figured that we'd meet the mascot and grab a sandwich while we were at it.
+The concourses, for some reason, were so packed with slow moving drunk people that by the time we bumped into the mascot, he'd already reached left field.
 We politely asked (we promise you that we asked politely.
 We swear that there wasn't a single ounce of rudeness in our request) one of his handlers if we could take a picture.
 The handler totally blew us off!
 We even repeated our question just in case he didn't hear us.
 He pushed by us and ignored us!
 We couldn't believe it!
 Everyone assumes that New Yorkers are the meanest, coldest, rudest people on the planet, yet we'd never been treated like that by a staff person at a Mets or Yankees game.

-Abandoning the idea of getting a photo with Pirate Parrot (he no longer seemed worth it), we walked the lower level back toward the first base side to see if we could find the Primanti stand.
+Abandoning the idea of getting a photo with the mascot (he no longer seemed worth it), we walked the lower level back toward the first base side to see if we could find the Primanti stand.
 The concourse was complete and total chaos.
 We hadn't seen that many intoxicated, badly behaved people since the last Islanders/Rangers playoff game we attended at the Nassau Coliseum.
 To put things into perspective, hockey fans are insane.
 The Islanders/Rangers games (let alone a high stakes game like the playoffs) play host to insane hockey fans "on steroids."
 That's how sloppy these Pirates fans were.
 They put Islanders/Rangers fans to shame.
 It was terrifying.
 The mass of drunken idiots moved at a glacial pace.
-Please.
-Be as drunk and stupid as you want, but pick up the f*cking pace.
 We reached the area behind home plate just as the pierogies lined up to race around the field's warning track.
-Since the crowd was hardly moving, we stepped aside to watch the race.
+Since the crowd was hardly moving, we stepped aside to watch the race. video clip.